cs4241-19a/a2-shortstack/README.md

 The teacher would be able to remove students from their class and add new students.
 When the 'information' button is clicked, the teacher can add grades and assignments to the student chosen.
 Preferably, there would have been a navigation bar at the top of the page to switch between assignments and account information for the target student.
+Currently, all the information is based on one account of a teacher, and if one were to login as the other teacher (teacher1, teacher1), the tables would be occupied by only the students of the admin teacher.
+This was intentional to get started.
+My plan was to add an attribute in each object to track the active person.
+This attribute would be set to '0' when the user is not active, and '1' when either a teacher logs on or when a student is chosen and becomes the 'active' teacher or student.
+This way all the student information can be gathered from the appropriate sources; whether it is a list of students, or a single student.

 Because the database, password service, and server required a lot of time to get started, I found myself with less time than intended to piece together my design.
 With the remaining time I was able to build a login page, as well as the beginnings of a student roster and list of assignments.
 Students can be added and removed from the list, and the more information button brings the user to the list of assignments.
 The teacher can add assignments as well as remove them.
-Currently, all the information is based on one account of a teacher, and if one were to login as the other teacher (teacher1, teacher1), the tables would be occupied by only the students of the

 Though, I was unable to complete more of my original ideas beyond these features, the web app still provides a few options for the user and does so in a responsive and clear manner.